ARTenshi/artenshi.github.io/research.md

 - A motion planning system for a domestic service robot (2018).
 SPIIRAS Proceedings.
 Issue 60. pp. 5-38.

 ### Conference

+- A Continuous Integration Based Simulation Environment for Home Support Robot and its Application to RoboCup Competition (2023).
+IEEE/SICE International Symposium on System Integrations (SII)

 - A survey on general-purpose tasks for domestic service robots (2022).
 The 40-th Annual Conference of the Robotics Society of Japan